-The newest nail in canola oil’s undeserved coffin are reports that it increases the risk of Alzheimer’s disease.
-The study popularly referred to by the media was done on six-month-old mice that were genetically engineered to develop plaques in their brains, similar to those that people with Alzheimer’s disease develop.
-For six months, the mice either got a control diet or a diet that contained the equivalent of about a teaspoon of canola oil per 200 pounds of food.
+The newest nail in canola oil’s undeserved coffin is reporting that it increases the risk of Alzheimer’s disease.
+The media frequently refers to a study that utilized six-month-old mice genetically engineered to develop plaques in their brains, similar to those with Alzheimer’s disease.
+For six months, the mice received either a control diet or a diet that contained the equivalent of about a teaspoon of oil per 200 pounds of food.
 That’s right – a measly teaspoon per 200 pounds of food!
 It’s unlikely that this minuscule amount of oil would have much of an effect on the risk profile of these doomed animals.

 The plaques (amyloid) that form in the brain of someone with Alzheimer’s disease might be a marker and not a cause of the disease.
 Destroying amyloid doesn’t seem to reverse the symptoms of Alzheimer’s disease.
 The study didn’t detail how much food the mice ate or what the control diet consisted of, and the results were not scientifically significant.
 There was no difference in the mice’s performance in a water maze, either.

-The idea that canola oil causes cardiovascular disease also doesn’t hold water -crossbreeding rapeseed has eliminated almost all of the erucic acid tied to heart disease from the canola plant.
-The FDA also regulates how much erucic acid is allowed in canola oil – the limit is currently two percent.
+The idea that canola oil causes cardiovascular disease also doesn’t hold water; crossbreeding rapeseed has eliminated almost all of the erucic acid tied to heart disease from the canola plant.
+The FDA also regulates how much erucic acid is allowed; the limit is currently two percent.

-In a study often reiterated by misled individuals, researchers fed canola oil as the only fat in the diet to a unique strain of rat that is predisposed to developing high blood pressure and suffering strokes.
+In a study often reiterated by misled individuals, researchers fed canola oil as the only fat in the diet to a unique strain of rat predisposed to developing high blood pressure and suffering strokes.
 The animals developed stiffened cell membranes and kidney damage before succumbing to premature death more quickly than usual.
-However, this particular strain of rat absorbs toxic amounts of phytosterols from canola oil, accounting for its toxicity.
+However, this particular strain of rats absorbs toxic amounts of phytosterols from the oil, accounting for its toxicity.

 Genetic Modification and Processing

 The fact that most canola oil is genetically modified today creeps a lot of people out.
-If you’re concerned about GMOs, purchase organic canola oil.
-However, it should be emphasized that canola oil is not processed differently than other seed oils, such as soy, corn, or sunflower oils.
+If you’re concerned about GMOs, purchase organic brands.
+However, I should emphasize that canola oil is not processed differently than other seed oils, such as soy, corn, or sunflower oils.